 Kevin explained the importance of using the right tones in your cabinetry.
 He discussed how neutral colors and mid-tones are a safe bet when choosing cabinetry colors.
 “You can’t go wrong with muted earthy tones like browns, grays, whites.
 White never goes out of style and gray is the new neutral,” said Kevin.
 Earth tones ground a design and keep the eye from getting lost when looking through a room.

 He also goes on to explain how mid-tones help with color mixing by balancing a space, “It’s good to have contrast, but not way too much.
 Have mid-tones in the kitchen.
 You want to stay away from high contrast.
-Mid-tones like gray Urban Stone and Classic Gray are good,” said Kevin.
+Mid-tones like gray Light Gray and Gray are good,” said Kevin.
 These colors also help you have a timeless design no matter the change in trends.

 Don’t – Order Cabinets Without Samples